planetscale/fast_page/README.md

 ## When should I use this?
 `fast_page` works best on pagination queries that include an `ORDER BY`.
 It becomes more effective as the page number increases.
 You should test it on your application's data to see how it improves your query times.

+We have only tested `fast_page` with MySQL.
+It likely does not produce the same results for other databases.
+If you test it, please let us know!

 Because `fast_page` runs 2 queries instead of 1, it is very likely a bit slower for early pages.
 The benefits begin as the user gets into deeper pages.
 It's worth testing to see at which page your application gets faster from using `fast_page` and only applying to your queries then.